John Lineker: ONE Championship

 Lineker was scheduled to make his Muay Thai debut against Liam Harrison on January 13, 2024, at ONE Fight Night 18.
 However, Harrison suffered a knee injury and the bout was scrapped.

 Lineker faced Asa Ten Pow on September 6, 2024, at ONE 168.
 He won the fight via knockout in the second round.

 Lineker faced Alexey Balyko on October 5, 2024, at ONE Fight Night 25.
 He won the fight via knockout in the first round and this win earned the Performance of the Night bonuses.

 Lineker faced Kulabdam Sor.Jor.Piek-U-Thai on January 11, 2025, at ONE Fight Night 27.
 At the weigh-ins, both fighters failed multiple hydration tests and the bout proceeded at a catchweight of 150.75 pounds.
 He lost the fight via unanimous decision.

 Lineker made his kickboxing debut against Hiroki Akimoto on March 23, 2025, at ONE 172.
 He lost the fight via split decision.

+On May 14, 2026, it was announced that Kingad was released from ONE Championship.

+GFN1

+On July 27, 2026, Lineker lost against Ahavat Hashem Gordon.